-Our inference engine approaches our NN instance selection process as a multiple-objective optimization problem [24] and applies a Pareto front method [37], using our Pareto front \mathcal{R} , as defined in Section II, to find the suitable, multiple, nondominant solutions.
+Our inference engine approaches the NN instance selection process as a multiple-objective optimization problem [25] and applies a Pareto front method [38], using our disreteequivalent Pareto front \mathcal{R} , as defined in Section IV, to find the suitable, multiple, non-dominant solutions.
 After the user specifies their boundary conditions and sets weights of the NN selection criteria ∇ through the graphical user interface, the DSS automatically identifies the discrete-equivalent of Pareto front \mathcal{R} and the user can directly locate and examine the source literature, relating the NN instances in \mathcal{R} .
-Rating of alternatives is based on a weighted pairwise comparison matrix [38], resulting in levels within a discrete-space equivalent of Pareto front, which guide the user towards NN instances, specified as superior with respect to their criteria.
+Rating of alternatives is based on a weighted pairwise comparison matrix [39], resulting in levels within a discrete-space equivalent of Pareto front, which guide the user towards NN instances, specified as superior with respect to their criteria.
 The user can iteratively and interactively further fine-tune the selection of best candidates via weights of their criteria ∇ , to determine the optimal NN instance for their problem, until the final choice is made.
-Information, inferred by the inference engine, is also used as input into the visualization tool, to augment the database visualization by superimposing relationships, marking Pareto points and their scores, hiding a subset of NN instances, etc. (see Figure 5).
+Information, inferred by the inference engine, is also used as input into the visualization tool, to augment the database visualization by superimposing relationships, marking Pareto points and their scores, hiding a subset of NN instances, etc. (see Figure 6).
 Both the visualization tool and the inference engine can be extended with additional inference and visualization functions.
-Section V gives further insight into the typical application of the inference engine, through step-by-step explanation.
+Section VII gives further insight into the typical application of the inference engine, through step-by-step explanation.

-V. PRACTICAL EXAMPLE OF DSS USE
+VII.
+PRACTICAL EXAMPLES OF DSS USE

 The two major user groups that can gain remarkable benefits from using our proposed DSS, are Industry Practitioner and Academic Researcher.
 Both user groups share the main interest of finding the optimal NN instance for their scenario, but have a different angle: a) the industry practitioner's goal is to find the best fitting, well proven NN implementation for their application (with set boundary conditions on task type, implementation platform, etc.), and b) the academic researcher's aim is to find an active research area or synergies between domains, to systematically selects the most meaningful research direction.
-In this section, we illustrate step-bystep a typical use case for the industry practitioner.
-Let our example demand a highly accurate and real-time capable NN instance for image-based object recognition using supervised learning.
-The following steps illustrate how this ground truth is used with our DSS as decision input and how the inference engine results are interpreted and used: